 Brown’s admittiance that she accelerated to 90 MPH before she caught up to Webb does not prove a speed of 80 MPH.
 Her argument that it does, however, proves that Brown has little or no understanding of kinematics – the branch of mechanics concerned with the motion of objects without reference to the forces that cause the motion.
 It also proves that she is even guiltier of reckless driving than Webb.
 After all, whether Webb was doing 80 when she passed the officers or a mere 60, this officer hit 90 on the very same wet road to catch her.

 What should these officers have done?
 Given the fact that they had no real idea how fast Webb was actually going, they probably should have sent her on her way with a stern warning.
 Sure, she could have risked lives – but the officers risked more by driving faster.
 If safety were the concern, then responding as they did was rather hypocritical.
 They could have merely written her the too fast for conditions ticket and sent her on her way.
-As for Officers Brown and Wilson, perhaps an unpaid leave would have been more appropriate.We value your comments!
-Please weigh in on our comment section below.
+As for Officers Brown and Wilson, perhaps an unpaid leave would have been more appropriate.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com